Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

-for any arbitrary parameter vector $\bm{\theta}$.
-Here, elements of $\mathbf{H}(\bm{\theta})$ are given by Eq.~\ref{eq:log-hessian}, evaluated at an arbitrary parameter vector $\bm{\theta}$.
+\hltext{for parameter vector $\bm{\theta}$}, with elements of $\mathbf{H}(\bm{\theta})$ given by Eq.~\ref{eq:log-hessian}.
 We note that Cui~et~al.~\cite{Cui2014} used a multivariate Gaussian prior to define the prior-preconditioned Hessian matrix $\bm{\Psi}(\bm{\theta})$ in Eq.~\ref{eq:LIS-PriorPrecon}, which is needed in that context to approximate the posterior distribution as the product of a lower-dimensional posterior defined on the LIS and the prior distribution marginalized onto a complementary subspace \cite{Cui2016,Cui2016a}.
 However, given that our purpose is to identify the directions that are data-informed, and not to approximate a posterior distribution, the LIS definition is not restricted to multivariate Gaussian priors in our application.
-Thus, we obtain an expression for the LIS, used here to define the LIS-based sensitivity matrix $\mathbf{G}$, by integrating over the prior-preconditioned Hessian matrix with respect to the posterior, which yields \cite{Cui2014}
+Thus, we obtain an expression for the LIS, used here to define the LIS-based sensitivity matrix $\mathbf{G}$, by integrating over the prior-preconditioned Hessian matrix with respect to the posterior \cite{Cui2014}, which yields